 Who started it?

-Lynne Haydn, who is still Artistic Director and Producer, and Linda MacNish, who passed away in 2002.
+Lynne Haydn, who passed away in 2018, and Linda MacNish, who passed away in 2002.

 Why do you only do musicals?